 With the hope of uniting the campus and the Middlebury town community, David Stone ‘74 applied for funding from Dean Erica Wonnacott to build a tree house for college students and children to enjoy together.
 The two-story tree house constructed on the golf course soon became a landmark for the Middlebury community, both on campus and in town.
 When David passed away from a heart attack at the age of 51, his classmates started the Tree House Fund in his honor, for students to continue to pursue ideas that benefit and inspire others within our community.

-Up to $2,200 total will be awarded this fall for one or several creative student projects that benefit Middlebury students, the environment, or the community.
+Up to $2,200 total will be awarded each year for one or several creative student projects that benefit Middlebury students, the environment, or the community.
 These awards are intended to fund projects that would not qualify for other existing sources of funding.
 Projects may not add additional unanticipated cost to the College’s operating budget.

 - All Middlebury undergraduates are eligible to apply as individuals, or in collaboration with other students